Previous Conference League: semifinal matches, when they are and where to see them

 The Conference League enters the final phase of the competition and in its second edition we have four new faces in the semifinals.
-Basel travels to Florence to play the first leg of their tie and West Ham receives a very dangerous AZ Alkmaar.
+Fiorentina travels to Basel to play the second leg of their tie and AZ Alkmaar receives a very dangerous West Ham led by Declan Rice and Paquetá.
 Here is everything you need to know about these two games:

 How can you watch the game in Spain?

-The first leg of the semifinal will be played in Florence, in the Artemino Franchi Stadium.
-In Spain, the match can be seen through Movistar Champions League 4.
+The second leg of the semifinal will be played in Florence, at the Stadium St Jakob-Park.
+In Spain, the meeting can be seen through Movistar Champions League 4.

 How has Fiorentina gotten here?